Scenery: Dutch clouds and trees conversing in intimate landscapes of their own.

 Contact to see if still available.

-The book is included in the collections of Bibliothèque Kandinsky (Centre Pompidou), Cleveland Institute of Art, Corcoran Library at the Corcoran Gallery of Art, Drake Memorial Library at The College at Brockport, International Center of Photography Library (New York), Monash University Library, Museum of Modern Art (MoMA), Sterling and Francine Clark Art Institute, The University of the Arts in Philadelphia.
+The book is included in the collections of Bibliothèque Kandinsky (Centre Pompidou), Cleveland Institute of Art, Corcoran Library at the Corcoran Gallery of Art, Drake Memorial Library at The College at Brockport, International Center of Photography Library (New York), Monash University Library, MoMA Library, National Library of The Netherlands (Koninklijke Bibliotheek), Sterling and Francine Clark Art Institute, The University of the Arts in Philadelphia.